NREL/SAM/samples/LK Scripts for SAM/readme.md

 For LK samples demonstrating Excel objects and functions, see the [Excel Exchange folder](../Excel%20Exchange).

-For LK samples demonstrating DView, see the[DView Functions folder](/DView%20Functions).
+For LK samples demonstrating DView, see the [DView Functions folder](DView%20Functions).

 ### To download and run sample script: